HammadKhalid007/Dental-Implant-Detection/Readme.md

 Upload the radiograph image of teeth to be analyzed.
 Click on the "Detect" button to initiate the detection process.
 The GUI will display the detected implants, categorized as Endosteal, Subperiosteal, and Zygomatic, highlighted on the radiograph.
+Trained YOLOv7 Model Availability:
+Upon request, we are pleased to provide the trained YOLOv7 model for dental implant detection.
+This enables researchers and developers to integrate the model into their own applications or explore further improvements to the detection capabilities.

 How to Contribute:
 We welcome contributions from the open-source community to enhance the accuracy and robustness of the Dental Implant Detection GUI.
 Whether you are a computer vision expert, dental professional, or enthusiastic developer, your insights and expertise can help improve this essential tool for dental diagnostics.